 - Access to the web is provided for college use.
-Reasonable personal use is permitted and is defined later in this policy. - Wiltshire College & University Centre monitors and records all web browsing to ensure compliance with policy. - Access to certain web sites may be blocked in order to protect you and the College.
+Reasonable personal use is permitted & is defined later in this policy.

+- Wiltshire College & University Centre may monitor web browsing activity to ensure compliance with policy.

+- Access to certain web sites may be blocked in order to protect you & the

+college.
 This does not imply the suitability of sites that are not blocked.
+You

-You must always use your discretion along with the guidance below when visiting web sites.
+must always use your discretion along with the guidance below when visiting

+web sites.

+- Categories of web traffic blocked can change over time, as of September 2022 the blocked categories are:-

+- Advocacy Organizations

+- Alternative Beliefs

+- Child Abuse

+- Dating

+- Discrimination

+- Drug Abuse

+- Explicit Violence

+- Extremist Groups

+- Gambling

+- Hacking

+- o Illegal or Unethical

+- Malicious Websites

+- Marijuana

+- Other Adult Materials

+- Phishing

+- Plagarism

+- Pornography

+- Proxy Avoidance

+- o Spam URLs

+- o Tobacco

+- You can have the rating of a blocked page re-evaluated when promoted with a blocked page or by visiting https://globalurl.fortinet.net/rate/submit.php

-- Inform the ICT Helpdesk if access to a legitimate and college work-related web site is blocked. - Inform the ICT Helpdesk if you believe you have a malware infection on your computer.
-Do not attempt to remedy the infection yourself. - When accessing the internet ensure you comply with the Email and Internet Additional Guidance at Appendix A.
+- Inform your tutor if access to a legitimate & college work-related web site is blocked. - Inform the ICT Helpdesk if you believe you have a virus or spyware infection on your computer.
+Do not attempt to remedy the infection yourself.

+When accessing the internet ensure you comply with the Email and Internet Additional Guidance at Appendix A.

 - Do not view or download anything that others may find offensive.

 - Do not download anything that is likely to infringe copyright.
-This includes, but is not limited to:
+This includes, but is not limited to:-

+- Music

-- o Music
+- o Films

-- Pictures
+- o Pictures

 - Software